What is Iridology?

-Iridology is the study of the iris, or the coloured part of the eye.
-It is believed that the patterns, colors, and other characteristics of the iris can be used to examine to determine the current state of health of the person.
-Iridology does not detect the specific disease per se, however, it can tell if there are any over or under activity in specific organs of the person’s body.
+Iridology is the study of the iris or the coloured part of the eye.
+It is believed that the patterns, colors, and other characteristics of the iris can be examined to determine the current state of a person's health.
+Iridology does not detect the specific disease per se, however, it can tell if there are any over or under activity in specific organs of the person's body.

 It is believed that the left eye corresponds with the left side of the body and the right eye corresponds with the right side of the body.
-In addition, the higher organs such as the brain and the thyroid corresponds to the top side of the iris and the lower organs like the kidney corresponds with the bottom of the iris.
+In addition, the higher organs such as the brain and the thyroid correspond to the top side of the iris and the lower organs like the kidney correspond with the bottom of the iris.

 - Toxins and their locations

-The primary goal of iridology is to prevent serious degenerative processes from occurring by early diagnosis.
-Some of the benefits of iridology include:
+The primary goal of iridology is to prevent the development of serious, degenerative diseases by early diagnosis.
+Some of its benefits include:

 - Overall awareness of one's health and wellbeing

 - Deep understanding on the interaction between body organs and tissues

 - Identifying which organs in the body are under or overactive